Arden, Warwickshire: Forest restoration and rewilding

-Heart of England forest
+Heart of England Forest

-Publisher Felix Dennis planted substantial areas of woodland in the area, known as the Heart of England Forest, and on his death in 2014 left most of his fortune to be used for this purpose.
-3000 acres (12.1 km2) have been planted in Spernall, Dorsington and Honeybourne.
+Publisher Felix Dennis planted substantial areas of woodland in the area.
+He created a charity, the Heart of England Forest, to carry on this work.
+On his death in 2014 he left most of his fortune to be used for this purpose.
+3,000 acres (12.1 km2) have been planted in Spernall, Dorsington and Honeybourne, and at the Lenches in Worcestershire.

 Arden Forest scheme

 In 2021 it was announced that a new 'Arden Forest' scheme was being established in the borough of Solihull, to create a continuous wildlife corridor across the region, in an effort to restore and rewild some of the forest.
 The aim is part of a wider project seeking to plant a quarter of a million trees within ten years across the area.

 National forest proposal

 The Countryside Commission considered creating a new national forest in the area in 1989, but the proposal was not taken up.
 A Community Forest was established in the 1990s to the north of the forest of Arden called the Forest of Mercia, and a national forest has since been established between Leicester and Swadlincote in the East Midlands, however.